MSc Management and Implementation of Development Projects

 Aims

-• Explain and assess the process, and underlying principles and concepts, of environmental impact assessment (EIA).
+• Explain and assess the process, and underlying principles and concepts, of EIA

 • Explore the methods and techniques used in the stages of the EIA process.